 - Speed: This is obviously an important consideration.
 The sooner the contract is signed, the sooner the benefits of the deal can start to be delivered, and the people involved can move on to the next deal or contract requiring attention

 - Quality: This is the second major consideration.
 In terms of fitness for purpose, flexibility, balance and risk mitigation, the better the shape the contract is in, the better it will enable delivery of the deal throughout its life

-Aside from these two major areas, cost is also a consideration in time-to-contract.
+Aside from these two major areas, cost is also a consideration in this contract management process.

 Generally these costs are internal and correlate with time spent on relevant activities, but there may be circumstances where external support is required from lawyers, benchmarkers, consultants and other specialists in the contract subject matter, financial / tax matters and so on.

 The main focus of this article will be on how to find the right balance between speed and quality.